 3. Junction Shopping Mall – 2014

 The turn to get a big shopping center or a mall has come to the seashore community of Nungua, in between Accra and Tema.
 The construction of the mall took a whopping $33.7 million.
 The Junction Shopping Mall was built by a South African construction company, RMDWestPort, and also owned by same.
-The mall which occupies a total of 11, 592m² ,has shoprite as its anchor tenant and comprises 65 shops including well known shops like Mr Price clothing, Shoprite ( food/department store), Telefonica, Nallem clothing, Bata shoes.
-New additions were South African low cost chain JET, a Techno phones shop , Lego ( Danish toy for kids), and some other clothing shops.
+The mall which occupies a total of 11, 592m² ,has Shoprite as its anchor tenant and comprises 65 shops including well known shops like Mr Price clothing, Shoprite (food/department store), Telefonica, Nallem clothing, Bata shoes.
+New additions were South African low cost chain JET, a Techno phones shop , Lego (Danish toys for kids), and some other clothing shops.
 It was opened on the 27th of November, 2014.

 2. West Hills Mall – 2014

-I think the President’s encouragement during the opening of the West Hills Mall has started to materialize looking at what will soon be birthed in Kumasi – the Kumasi City Mall being constructed at the Asokwa industrial area on the lake road.
-Kumasi will soon be home to a West Africa’s biggest shopping mall of US$110 million which would occupy an area of 29,000m², and house a number of local and international shops.
-The Kumasi City Mall project is set to be opened in 2016, 24 months from the date of commencement of construction.
+The President’s encouragement during the opening of the West Hills Mall appears to have started to materialize looking at what will soon be birthed in Kumasi – the Kumasi City Mall being constructed at the Asokwa industrial area on the lake road.
+Kumasi will soon be home to West Africa’s biggest shopping mall of US$110 million which would occupy an area of 29,000m², and house a number of local and international shops.
+The Kumasi City Mall project is set to be opened in 2017.
 The Mall is a joint project between Delico Kumasi Limited, a subsidiary of Delico Property Developments -Mauritius and Atterbury Investment Ltd South Africa.